 Any number of events can abort or shorten the interception flow.
-Figure 55 shows the following interception flow:
+Figure 49 shows the following interception flow:

-- 1. Interceptor B's send_request throws an exception. - 2.
-Because interceptor B's start point does not complete, no end point is called on it, and interceptor C is never called.
+1 Interceptor B's send request throws an exception.

+2 Because interceptor B's start point does not complete, no end point is called on it, and interceptor C is never called.
 Instead, the request flow returns to interceptor A's receive_exception end point.

-Figure 55: send request throws an exception in a client-side interceptor
+Figure 49 send_request throws an exception in a client-side interceptor